LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module1/module1.rst.txt

 Module 1 - Understanding the iControl LX Architecture
 =====================================================

-Before we start installing iControl LX extensions, it is important to understand the iControl LX architecture.
+Before we start installing iControl LX Extensions, it is important to understand the iControl LX architecture.

 In this section we will review the relevant iControl LX daemons, the logs they